 - Vowels and vowel-like sounds.
 Included here are sounds that are produced with periodic vocal fold vibration and a raised velum so that the airstream exits only from the mouth cavity.
-In these sounds, the waveform is periodic, energy is concentrated in the lower half of the spectrum and formants, due to the resonances of the vocal tract, are prominent. - Fricatives and fricated sounds.
-These will include e.g., fricatives and the release of oral stops that are produced with a turbulent airstream.
+In these sounds, the waveform is periodic, energy is concentrated in the lower half of the spectrum, and formants, due to the resonances of the vocal tract, are prominent. - Fricatives and fricated sounds.
+These will include, for example, fricatives and the release of oral stops that are produced with a turbulent airstream.
 If there is no vocal fold vibration, then the waveform is aperiodic; otherwise there is combined aperiodicity and periodicity that stem respectively from two sources at or near the constriction and due to the vibrating vocal folds.
 I will also include the silence that is clearly visible in oral stop production in this section. - Nasals and nasalized vowels.
 These are produced with a lowered velum and in most cases with periodic vocal fold vibration.
-The resulting waveform is, as for vowels, periodic but the lowered velum and excitation of a sidebranching cavity causes a set of anti-resonances to be introduced into the signal.
-These are amongst the most complex sounds in acoustic phonetics.
+The resulting waveform is, as for vowels, periodic but the lowered velum and excitation of a side-branching cavity causes a set of anti-resonances to be introduced into the signal.
+These are among the most complex sounds in acoustic phonetics.

-My emphasis will be on describing the acoustic phonetic characteristics of speech sounds drawing upon studies that fall into the three categories described earlier.
+My emphasis will be on describing the acoustic phonetic characteristics of speech sounds, drawing upon studies that fall into the three categories described earlier.
 Since prosody is covered elsewhere in two chapters in this book, my focus will be predominantly on the segmental aspects of speech.
+I will also not cover vowel or speaker normalization in any detail, since these have been extensively covered by Johnson (2005).